michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-c-curtin-alignment.md

 **Digital Transformation:** Prepares both students and staff for AI-enhanced environments

----
+,

 ## Conclusion

 AI integration in HR education at Curtin University is not about adopting technology for its own sake.
-It's about using available tools to better achieve existing learning outcomes—to prepare confident, competent, ethical HR professionals who can navigate the complexity of modern workplaces.
+It's about using available tools to better achieve existing learning outcomes,to prepare confident, competent, ethical HR professionals who can navigate the complexity of modern workplaces.

 Every application in this booklet has been designed to support documented Curtin learning outcomes.
 AI enhances pedagogical practice; it doesn't replace educational judgment or lower academic standards.